tldr-group/LLM-knowledge-representation/README.md

-# Layerwise Recall and the Geometry of Interwoven Knowledge in LLMs
+# Do Llamas understand the periodic table?

 This repository contains the official codebase for our paper:
 **"Do Llamas understand the periodic table?"**